audrbar/ml-clustering/README.md

 ## Silhouette Score
 The overall silhouette score is the average silhouette score for all points in the dataset.
 It provides a single measure of the overall clustering quality.
+## Davies-Bouldin score
+The score is defined as the average similarity measure of each cluster with its most similar cluster, where similarity is the ratio of within-cluster distances to between-cluster distances.
+Thus, clusters which are farther apart and less dispersed will result in a better score.
+## Dunn index
+The Dunn index (DI) (introduced by J. C. Dunn in 1974), a metric for evaluating clustering algorithms, is an internal evaluation scheme, where the result is based on the clustered data itself.
+Like all other such indices, the aim of this Dunn index to identify sets of clusters that are compact, with a small variance between members of the cluster, and well separated, where the means of different clusters are sufficiently far apart, as compared to the within cluster variance.
+Higher the Dunn index value, better is the clustering.
+The number of clusters that maximizes Dunn index is taken as the optimal number of clusters k.
+It also has some drawbacks.
+As the number of clusters and dimensionality of the data increase, the computational cost also increases.
 ## Resources
 ![The Ultimate Step-by-Step Guide to Data Mining with PCA and KMeans](https://drlee.io/the-ultimate-step-by-step-guide-to-data-mining-with-pca-and-kmeans-83a2bcfdba7d)